ckeditor/ckeditor5/docs/getting-started/integrations/angular.md

 	If you do not have an existing project, you can use the [Angular CLI](https://angular.io/cli) to create a new one.
 </info-box>

-Install one of the {@link getting-started/legacy-getting-started/predefined-builds CKEditor&nbsp;5 predefined builds} or [create a custom one](#using-a-custom-ckeditor-5-build).
+Install one of the {@link getting-started/legacy-getting-started/predefined-builds CKEditor&nbsp;5 predefined builds}<!-- well this definitely needs some love --> or get one from Builder<!-- add Builder link -->.

 This tutorial assumes that you picked [`@ckeditor/ckeditor5-build-classic`](https://www.npmjs.com/package/@ckeditor/ckeditor5-build-classic):